Limits and Deficits of the SDGs - a Critical Perspective

 Flickr | Asian Development Bank

-Climate Action, Life on Land, and Below Water Shortfalls
+Climate Action, Life on Land, and Below Water

 A key deficit of the SDGs is the lack of emphasis on the urgency of climate change.
-While Goal 13 of the SDGs addresses “combatting climate change and its impacts,” it does not sufficiently stress the immediate threat, merely the importance of resilience and adaptation.
+While Goal 13 of the SDGs addresses “combatting climate change and its impacts,” it does not stress the immediate threat, merely the importance of resilience and adaptation.

-Critics have also noticed the absence of biodiversity as a goal.
-Although Life Under Water and On Land are included as two important goals, neither of them explicitly mentions species, habitat, or ecosystem protection.
+The absence of biodiversity as a goal is another gaping oversight.
+Although Life Under Water and On Land are featured, neither of them explicitly mentions species, habitat, or ecosystem protection.
 We are currently experiencing a rate of species loss 1,000 to 10,000 times higher than the natural extinction rate.
-More than 41,000 animals worldwide are threatened with extinction.
-Loss of coral reefs, overdevelopment, agriculture and deforestation have led to a 47% decline in natural ecosystems.

-Animal rights are another important issue which are not addressed by the SDGs.
+Animal rights are another important issue which is not addressed by the SDGs.
 Every creature on Earth has the right to exist free from pain, suffering, fear, and abuse.
 Practices such as the illegal wildlife trade, factory farming, industrial agriculture, animal testing, and the fur industry must be challenged.
-The view that animals are here solely for the exploitation of humans is not only morally wrong but also dramatically hinders sustainable development.
+The view that animals are here solely for the exploitation of humans is not only morally wrong but also hinders sustainable development.

 Infographic on the hidden economy in Europe.
 There is a bar chart on the left showing mony lost due to fraud and tax evasion, and a pie chart on the right showing the EU shadow economy